splunk/observability-workshop/docs/monitoring-as-code/index.md

 # Monitoring as Code - Lab Summary

-* Use Terraform[^1] to manage Observability Suite Dashboards and Detectors
+* Use Terraform[^1] to manage Observability Cloud Dashboards and Detectors
 * Initialize the Terraform Splunk Provider[^2].
 * Run Terraform to create detectors and dashboards from code using the Splunk Terraform Provider.
 * See how Terraform can also delete detectors and dashboards.